 These pictures from La Nature 1889 show a French automatic machine invented by Theophile Ernest Enjalbert, which was operated with the help of an attendant.
 The machine was described in Enjalbert's patent application as "Apparatus for receiving coin and for producing and delivering photographs in exchange therefor"

 The Automatic Photograph Co Ltd

-The Scotsman - Monday 19 May 1890 p1- announced the launch of the Automatic Photograph (Foreign and Colonial) Co Ltd, reg office 5 Copthall Buildings London EC to promote the invention overseas.
+The Scotsman, Monday 19 May 1890 p1, announced the launch of the Automatic Photograph (Foreign and Colonial) Co Ltd, reg office 5 Copthall Buildings London EC to promote the invention overseas.
 Various reviews of the apparatus were cited.
 A demonstration had taken place at Salter and Co, spring balance manufacturers at West Bromwich.
-Prospectus followed.
+The Company Prospectus followed.
 The cost of materials was reported to be half a penny to produce a penny photo.
-Frames were 1/2d per gross. £200,000 per country was being asked for patent rights.
+Frames were 1/2d per gross. £200,000 per country was being asked for overseas patent rights.
 Advertisements stated that the capital of the company would be returned to shareholders several times over in dividends in the course of the first year.
 The firm had already received interest in patents for France, Belgium, Italy.

 By September / October 1891 both companies were being wound up.
 There were problems with the supply of consumables.
 There had also been irregularities, with under-subscribed shares being allocated to fictitious investors and the company apparently having an imperfect title to the claimed patent rights.